e-vura/E-vura/README.md

 - **PostgreSQL**: Reliable database management system

 ### 14.3 Healthcare Inspiration
-This platform was inspired by real-world challenges faced by patients with chronic conditions who lose medical history when switching healthcare providers in Rwanda and across Africa.
+This platform was inspired by real story faced by patient with chronic conditions who lose medical history when switching healthcare providers in Rwanda and across Africa.

 ### 14.4 Special Recognition
 - **Rwanda Medical and Dental Council**: For providing medical licensing standards